Photography mdavid.com.au

 If you can’t narrow down any one cause for soft photos then quite often it might be a combination of things happening.
 This is especially likely in weak light, when high ISO, low depth of field and slow shutter speeds (which increase motion blur and camera- shake blur) all combine to produce a soft photo.

 Think about every setting that went into taking your soft shot and ask yourself if each one was an ideal setting for that situation.
 For example, was the shutter speed close to being too slow for working hand-held, and was the ISO getting a little bit too high?
 Chances are, you might be dealing with a bunch of borderline settings that might not have been so bad by themselves but add up when used together.
-If conditions require that you use a bunch of borderline settings then that might be a sign you need to change the conditions.
+If conditions require that you use a bunch of borderline settings then it could be a sign you need to change the conditions.
 That might involve things like getting more light into the scene with a sufficiently powerful flash.

 Photography

-Beginners’ series on digital SLR photography
+Beginners’ guides to digital SLR photography

 The essential basics